Skip to content

 plotter = pv.Plotter(off_screen=True)

-plotter.add_volume(grid, opacity='linear', cmap=color_map)
+plotter.add_volume(grid, opacity='linear', cmap=colormap)

 plotter.remove_scalar_bar() # Remove colorbar